beyarkay/masters-thesis/src/02_background.md

 games such as Chess\citep{campbellDeepBlue2002}, Go
 \citep{silverMasteringGameGo2016}, StarCraft
 II\citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
+\citep{openaiDotaLargeScale2019}.
+Additionally, machine learning has either solved or made substantial progress in tasks such as protein folding
-\citep{openaiDotaLargeScale2019} as well as diverse tasks such as protein folding \citep{jumperHighlyAccurateProtein2021} and natural language processing
+\citep{jumperHighlyAccurateProtein2021} and natural language processing
 \citep{openaiGPT4TechnicalReport2023}.

 A machine learning task can have varying levels of information about what the